 - To facilitate liaison between Quality related peak bodies and Vocational and Further Education Quality practitioners

-Over the last seventeen years the Network has provided a consistent and effective vehicle for staff working in the area of quality to gain support and share their experiences as well as providing a critical forum for members to hear from experts in quality to increase their knowledge and skills.
+Over the last twenty one years the Network has provided a consistent and effective vehicle for staff working in the area of quality to gain support and share their experiences as well as providing a critical forum for members to hear from experts in quality to increase their knowledge and skills.
 The network has approximately 50 members (combination of individual and corporate memberships) with representatives from TAFE Institutes and private registered providers.

 In addition to this the Network has operated effectively as a means for such organisations as the Higher Education and Skills Group and the Victorian Registration & Qualifications Authority (VRQA), and their predecessors, to meet with quality representatives of TAFE Institutes and some private providers to seek information and also to implement initiatives throughout the training system.